alexleclerc/alexleclerc.github.io/CS460/HW5.md

 I also had some problems with git trying to add homework4 files.
 I eventually fixed it without deleting anything by temporarily adding them to the gitignore in my root directory.

-I also had computer problems right in the middle of working on this.
-(It's a long story involving corrupted Windows updates...)
-I forgot to remake my DMV_down file when SQL crashed so I had to add it in after the fact.
+My computer also wanted to cause trouble right in the middle of working on this.
+(It's a long story involving a corrupted Windows update...)
+I forgot to remake my DMV_down file when SQL crashed so I had to add it in later.